CircuitVerse/Interactive-Book/docs/clock.md

 # Clock Signal and Triggering
 {: .no_toc }

-In this section, let us discuss about the clock signal and types of triggering one by one.
+In this module, We will discuss about- The clock signal and also each of the types of triggering.

 ## Table of contents
 {: .no_toc .text-delta }